-The ATCC will work in close collaboration with the TNA coordinator and the national TNA team.
+The ATCC will work in close collaboration with the MEGJC, and the national TNA team.
 His/Her overall task is to support the entire TNA process - ranging from engaging with the stakeholders, identification of technology needs, its prioritisation and assessment, to the development of national TAPs.
 In line with domestic and global objectives, the consultant will be responsible for providing the national TNA teams with the process-related and methodological/technical advisory services needed for conducting TNAs, preparing Barrier Analysis and Enabling Framework (BAEF) report and developing Technology Action Plans (TAPs) at the country level.
 The TAP will outline essential elements of an enabling framework for technology transfer consisting of market development measures, institutional, regulatory and financial measures, and human and institutional capacity development requirements.
 It will also include a detailed plan of actions in order to implement the proposed policy measures and estimate the need for external assistance to cover additional implementation costs.

-The ATCC will assist the TNA coordinator in applying a participatory approach to the TNA process, involving a wide range of stakeholders while ensuring a multi-sector and multi-disciplinary scope.
-Moreover, the consult will be tasked with communicating on behalf of the national coordinator with the national TNA team members, outreach to stakeholders, and formation of networks, information acquisition, and coordination and communication of work products.
+The ATCC will support the MEGJC in applying a participatory approach to the TNA process, involving a wide range of stakeholders while ensuring a multi-sector and multi-disciplinary scope.
+Moreover, the consult will be tasked with communicating on behalf of the MEGJC with the national TNA team members, outreach to stakeholders, and formation of networks, information acquisition, and coordination and communication of work products.
 In addition, his/her role will consist in assisting in the coordination and implementation of the project, in assuring the quality of products delivered by the adaptation and mitigation experts and in drafting and editing planned reports in the framework of the project.

-In collaboration with the national TNA team, the TNA coordinator of the project and the mitigation and adaptation experts, the ATCC will be responsible for the timely provision of inputs and delivery as shown in Annex 1.
-These tasks include inter-alia:
+In collaboration with the national TNA team, the MEGJC and the TNA Mitigation and Adaptation Expert Consultants, the ATCC will be responsible for the timely provision of inputs and delivery related to the Key Tasks listed in section 3, assuming that tasks 1 and 2 have already been completed.